 The many benefits of feeding a Raw Diet Feeding a raw diet has many benefits and resolves many common health issues.
 Among the benefits are a shinier coat, increased energy level, weight loss and resolution of allergy symptoms and inflammatory conditions.
 For dogs we see a decrease in skin and ear infections, improved digestion, a decrease in stomach upset and smaller and firmer stools.
 For cats we see a decrease in urinary tract issues, improved digestion resulting in a resolution of constipation and a decrease in skin infections.
 We are happy to feed raw diets to our own pets and can plainly see the increased health and vitality that they have.

 Recommendations for feeding the Raw Diet: If you are interested in the raw diet for your dog or cat you have a few options.
 We highly recommend the organic and human grade Raw Diets made by Primal.
 They offer many flavors and also have raw marrow bones, raw goat milk and raw freeze dried treats for pets.
 Additionally some of the Primal Raw foods are processed with HPP (high pressure processing) which eliminates the risk of bacteria such as salmonella, while maintaining the valuable nutrients present in the food.
-We carry the full line of Primal products, in our hospital; as well as Stella & Chewy’s and Rad Cat Please see our resources page for more information.
+We carry the full line of Primal products, in our hospital.
+Please see our resources page for more information.

-If you have more questions on the raw diet for your pet please call us to schedule a food therapy consultation !
+If you have more questions on the raw diet for your pet please call us to schedule an person or virtual food therapy consultation !